shashank3110/udacity_data_pipeline_ml_course/README.md

 Additionally, there are several challenges for the people involved in the humanitarian efforts to keep account of the needs of the victims.
 Hence, there is a need to efficiently organize the requests received by these people/organizations so that they can focus on catering towards the same in the shortest amount of time.
 This project aims at automating the categorizing of messages received on the event of a disaster.
-We propose a web application which uses a machine learning model trained of thousands of text messages usually received during a disater.
+We propose a web application which uses a machine learning model trained on thousands of text messages usually received during a disater.
-The underlying model uses a multiclass classification to classify the messages across various categories such as 'food', 'water', 'medical_aid', and so on to name a few.
+The underlying model uses a multiclass classification model to classify the messages across various categories such as 'food', 'water', 'medical_aid', and so on to name a few.
  </div>

 ## Multiclass classification for classifying disaster response into appropriate categories.